daanschilder/packutil/README.md

 run `node main.js -h` for a list of available commands

 # create binary
-run `npm run build` to create a binary (currently only tested on windows
+run `npm run build-windows` to create a binary for windows run `npm run build-linux` to create a binary for linux run `npm run build-osx` to create a binary for osx